Tann1901/Altr-Workflow/README.md

 HR wants to know how many employees are three levels below the CEO in the reporting structure, excluding their own level and the level of the CEO (CEO = null).

 #### 3. Work Flow
+I perform data cleaning, then join the Manager ID with Employee ID consecutively from top to bottom and count the employees when join finish.
 ![image](https://github.com/Tann1901/Altr-Workflow/assets/108020327/3c8c5ea9-a99d-497a-a504-ada878c42829)

 #### 4. Answer